etcd-io/etcd/Documentation/dev-guide/api_grpc_gateway.md

 - etcd v3.5 or later uses only `[CLIENT-URL]/v3/*`.
   - **`[CLIENT-URL]/v3beta/*` is deprecated**.

+gRPC-gateway does not support authentication using TLS Common Name.

 ### Put and get keys

 Use the `/v3/kv/range` and `/v3/kv/put` services to read and write keys: